NeilMadden/jose-deprecate-none-rsa1_5/draft-ietf-jose-deprecate-none-rsa15.md

 --- abstract

-This draft updates {{RFC7518}} to deprecate the JWS algorithm "none" and the JWE algorithm "RSA1_5".
+This document updates {{RFC7518}} to deprecate the JWS algorithm "none" and the JWE algorithm "RSA1_5".
 These algorithms have known security weaknesses.
+It also updates the Review Instructions for Designated Experts to establish baseline security requirements that future algorithm registrations should meet.

 --- middle